javascript-tutorial/en.javascript.info/5-network/01-fetch/article.md

 ...And all of that without reloading the page!

-There's an umbrella term "AJAX" (abbreviated <b>A</b>synchronous <b>J</b>avascript <b>A</b>nd <b>X</b>ml) for that.
+There's an umbrella term "AJAX" (abbreviated <b>A</b>synchronous <b>J</b>avaScript <b>A</b>nd <b>X</b>ML) for network requests from JavaScript.
 We don't have to use XML though: the term comes from old times, that's that word is there.
+You may have heard that term already.

 There are multiple ways to send a network request and get information from the server.

 The `fetch()` method is modern and versatile, so we'll start with it.
-It evolved for several years and continues to improve, right now the support is pretty solid among browsers.
+It's not supported by old browsers (can be polyfilled), but very well supported among the new ones.

 The basic syntax is: